 A Rao-Scott correction was applied because of the nature of multiple response variables.
 Owing to a lack of variance in the data, three chi-squares could not be conducted.
-These were a) psychological coercion to gain co-operation or compliance within the perpetration experience and psychological coercion to gain co-operation or compliance within the sexual thought of coercing others; b) reporting that a partner was the victim in the perpetration experience and having a partner in the sexual thought of coercing others; c) reporting that a stranger was the victim in the perpetration experience and having a stranger in the sexual thought of coercing others.
-Additionally, due to low frequencies in reporting verbal: non-coercive behaviour to gain co-operation or compliance within the perpetration experience and verbal: non-coercive behaviour to gain co-operation or compliance within the sexual thought of coercing others could also not be analysed.
+These were a) psychological coercion to gain co-operation or compliance within the perpetration experience and psychological coercing to gain co-operation or compliance within the sexual thought of coercing others; b) reporting that a partner was the victim in the perpetration experience and having a partner in the sexual thought of coercing others; c) reporting that a stranger was the victim in the perpetration experience and having a stranger in the sexual thought of coercing others.
+Additionally, due to low frequencies in reporting verbal: non-coercive behaviour to gain co-operation or compliance within the sexual thought of coercing others in the sexual thought of coercing others.